0xAF/meshgram/README.md

      #default_node_id: "!abcdef12" # or "^all"
      default_node_id: "^all"
      default_channel_id: 0 # the mesh channel id to send the messages to
+     commands:
+       ping: True # /ping command to get your hop count and node id back
      #ignored_channels: # channels to ignore (do not send them to telegram)
      #  - 0
      #  - 1